A robust empirical relationship between speed and turbulence energy in the near-Earth solar wind: Results

-The bottom panel of Fig. \ref{fig:time1} shows the percentage error between the observed and modeled \(Z^2\); this is generally below 20\% for around half of the 25-year period, but there are periods when it becomes more variable, reaching 60\% on occasion.
-There is a moderate anti-correlation between sunspot number and the error (PCC \(-0.37\)), seen also in the scatter plot in Fig. \ref{fig:time2}(a).
+Panel (c) of Fig. \ref{fig:time1} shows the percent error between the observed and modeled \(Z^2\) at a 30-day timescale; this is generally below 20\% for around half of the 25-year period, but there are periods when it becomes more variable, reaching 60\% on occasion.
+There is a moderate anti-correlation between sunspot number and the error (PCC \(-0.37\)), seen also in the scatter plot in Fig. \ref{fig:err_sunspot}.
 This suggests that the model may perform better during solar maximum when \textit{ACE} is more likely to sample coronal-hole wind \citep[e.g.,][]{mccomas2003grl} ; further study will be required on this point.
 We note that the model's better performance during solar maximum makes it suitable for application to SEP forecasting, since these events are more numerous during high solar activity.
+Panel (d) shows the corresponding error for \(b_A^2\).
+Again, it is very similar to the \(Z^2\) case, which is not surprising in view of their similar distributions as functions of \(V\), and the small variation in \(r_A\) (Fig. \ref{fig:2dhist}).

-The color of the circles in the bottom panel of Fig. \ref{fig:time1} indicates the number of 12-hour intervals that were available within each 30-day period represented by a circle.
+The color of the circles in panels (c) and (d) of Fig. \ref{fig:time1} and in Fig. \ref{fig:err_sunspot} indicates the number of 12-hour intervals that were available within each 30-day period represented by a circle.
 It is evident that the spiky values of observed \(Z^2\) in the middle panel tend to occur when there is a paucity of intervals (indicated by light-colored circles).
 The factors that produce the observed variations in the number of intervals were discussed in Sec. \ref{sec:data}.

-Finally, Fig. \ref{fig:time2}(b) shows a ``zoomed in'' comparison of observed and modeled \(Z^2\), both evaluated at a daily cadence in this instance, using an approach analogous to the one used to produce the 30-day cadence values above.
-Even at these much shorter timescales (compared to those in Fig. \ref{fig:time1}) there are periods of remarkably good agreement, and the 10-day running averages overlap well.
-The PCC between observations and modeled values (at daily cadence) is 0.61.
+Fig. \ref{fig:time2} shows a ``zoomed in'' comparison of observed and modeled \(Z^2\), both evaluated at a daily cadence in this instance, using an approach analogous to the one used to produce the 30-day cadence values above.
+The top panel covers a time period within the ``training'' time range, while the bottom panel is from the ``prediction'' time range.
+Even at the much shorter timescales (compared to those in Fig. \ref{fig:time1}) we observe periods of remarkably good agreement, and the 10-day running averages overlap well.
+The PCC between observations and modeled values (at daily cadence) is 0.61 and 0.55 in the top and bottom panels, respectively.
+Similar results are obtained for \(b^2\) (not shown).